Level-2/Maphper/README.md

 $pdo = new PDO('mysql:dbname=maphpertest;host=127.0.0.1', 'username', 'password');
 ```

-Then create an instance of \Maphper\DataSource\DataBase passing it the PDO instance, name of the table and primary key:
+Then create an instance of \Maphper\DataSource\Database passing it the PDO instance, name of the table and primary key:

 ```php
 $blogSource = new \Maphper\DataSource\Database($pdo, 'blog', 'id');